 3.1 Seed health status during Kharif 2023

-Seed health testing of soybean samples collected during Kharif 2023 revealed considerable variation in the incidence of major seed-borne fungi across mandals (Table 1).
+Seed health testing of soybean samples collected during Kharif 2023 revealed considerable variation in the incidence of major seed-borne fungi across mandals (Table 2).
 Using the Standard Blotter Method, C. truncatum infection ranged from very low levels in Kohir and Mudhole (0.33–0.83%) to high levels in Rajampet (10.00%), Jainath (9.17%) and Bodhan (8.33%), indicating localized anthracnose hotspots.
 M. phaseolina showed a broad distribution with maximum severity in Armur (15.83%), followed by Tamsi (12.50%), Mortad (10.83%) and Bela (9.17%).
 Alternaria spp. occurred at moderate levels in Bela, Jainath, Bodhan and Mortad, whereas Fusarium spp. showed relatively lower but consistent presence across mandals, peaking at Mortad (6.67%) and Bodhan (5.00%).
 Aspergillus spp. were the most prevalent on the Standard Blotter Method, recording up to 16.67% in Armur and high values in Tamsi (13.33%), Mudhole (12.50%) and Bela (11.67%).
-Overall, the mean pathogen severity followed the order: Aspergillus spp. > M. phaseolina > C. truncatum > Alternaria spp. > Fusarium spp., confirming the dominance of storage fungi and charcoal rot pathogen in farmers’ seed lots, similar to the observations of Rao et al. (2015), Shovan et al. (2008) and Olszak-Przybyś and Korbecka-Glinka (2024).
+Overall, the mean pathogen severity followed the order: Aspergillus spp. > M. phaseolina > C. truncatum > Alternaria spp. > Fusarium spp., confirming the dominance of storage fungi and charcoal rot pathogen in farmers’ seed lots, similar to the observations of Shovan et al. (2008), Rao et al. (2015) and Olszak-Przybyś and Korbecka-Glinka (2024).

-The Agar Plate Method supported rapid growth of saprophytic and storage fungi (Table 1).
+The Agar Plate Method supported rapid growth of saprophytic and storage fungi (Table 2).
 Under this method, M. phaseolina incidence was consistently higher than that recorded by the Standard Blotter Method, with maximum values in Kohir (18.33%), Mortad (17.50%), Bodhan (15.83%) and Rajampet (15.00%).
 Aspergillus spp. again dominated, reaching up to 19.17% in Jainath and high levels in Bela, Mortad and Sadasivanagar.
 Fusarium spp. were detected in all mandals, ranging up to 9.17% in Jainath.
 In contrast, C. truncatum and Alternaria spp. were generally lower on the Agar Plate Method than on the Standard Blotter Method.
 These patterns support earlier reports that nutrient-rich agar is more favourable for fast-growing saprophytes and storage moulds, whereas moist, nutrient-free blotter incubation better reveals on-seed sporulation of slow-growing field fungi such as C. truncatum and Alternaria spp.
 (Mathur and Kongsdal, 2003; Sewedy et al., 2019; Venugopal, 2014).